NOTICE OF FUNDING AVAILABILITY

 The project is defined as the eligible work to be performed on the subject vacant space.
 To qualify for reimbursement, the project must be complete within twelve months of the effective date of the White Box Grant Agreement.
 When requesting reimbursement, the applicant must submit copies of all invoices, matching proof of payment by a cancelled check, and copies of permits and inspections.
 The Department will review the information for accuracy and completeness and process the reimbursement payment.
 Applicants have the option to submit for a total of two requests for reimbursement.

 Applicants will need to provide a photo of the building’s completed first-floor vacant commercial space, and a copy of the certificate of occupancy.
-The City will release the mortgage and cognovit note three years after the effective date.
 Grant funds will be disbursed by check.
 Grant recipients are required to complete an informational survey both prior to and after funding.
+The City will release the personal and/or corporate guarantee and promissory note three years after the effective date.

 Please email your questions to Sandy Spang at firstname.lastname@example.org